Lake Louise area hiking

 Shuttle or pre-dawn parking

 Crowds: Less busy than Lake Agnes.
 Arrive at the lakeshore before 9am.
 Teahouse gets crowded 11am–2pm.
-Season: Avoid until mid-June - crosses major avalanche paths.
-Teahouse open early June to early October (cash only).
-Widely considered the reward-to-effort king of Lake Louise.
+Season: Usually a poor early-season choice because it crosses major avalanche paths; check current trail reports.
+Teahouse operations are typically early June to early October.
+One of the strongest reward-to-effort hikes at Lake Louise.
 Expansive alpine vistas, glacier sounds, and a historic teahouse.
-Bear spray mandatory.
-Travel not recommended until June or July due to avalanche hazard.
-Teahouse: cash only, opens June 1.
+Wildlife guidance and bear-spray expectations belong to Parks Canada.
+Early-season avalanche hazard can persist into June or July; check current trail reports.
+Teahouse service details can change by season.

 Moderate